How to Park your Canadian Phone Number

 - Allows you to benefit from (much-cheaper) local rates in the country where you are traveling for the duration of your stay.

-There are a couple of options how you could park your number / keep your plan in abeyance and here we will help you decide between them by telling you more about their various pros and cons.
+There are a couple of options for how you could park your Canadian phone number.
+We’ll help you decide between the different options by telling you more about their various pros and cons.

 Number parking with your Provider: